getpelican/pelican-themes/pelican-bootstrap3/README.md

 All you have to do, is:
 - enable the plugin, and the theme will add a search box on the right side of the menu
 - Add `'search'` to the `DIRECT_TEMPLATES` in your `pelicanconf.py`.
-E.g. `DIRECT_TEMPLATES = ('index', 'categories', 'authors', 'archives', 'search').
+E.g. `DIRECT_TEMPLATES = ('index', 'categories', 'authors', 'archives', 'search')`.
 By default, the Tipue search page is configured at "/search.html", but you can override that with the `SEARCH_URL` setting, which comes in handy if you have fancy rewrite rules in your Apache or Nginx configuration.

+### Neighbors

+This theme has support for the [Neighbors plugin](https://github.com/getpelican/pelican-plugins/tree/master/neighbors).

+All you have to do is enable the plugin and add one or both of the following variables to your `pelicanconf.py`.

+ - `SHOW_NEIGHBORS = True` will add a pager to the bottom of your articles that contains the next and previous pages chronologically.
+ - `SHOW_CATEGORY_NEIGHBORS = True` will add a pager to the bottom of your articles that contains the next and previous pages chronologically only in that category.

+It should be noted that while the plugin, itself, does have support for the subcategories plugin, this theme does not.

 ### Footer